-Thomas Daniel was a convict transported to Tasmania for 7 years for stealing wheat.
-He was granted conditional pardon in 1842, and his daughter, Margaret Daniel, was born at Foxlow five years later.
-Margaret worked as a shepherdess and went missing at just 11 years of age.
-In 1858 Thomas advertised a £5 reward in the Goulburn Herald for information on Margaret, "dead or alive".
-Tragically, Margaret's body was found three months later having died in the bush from exposure while tending her sheep.
+Occupation: Shepherdess.
+Date: 1847-1858.
+Margaret was only 12 years old when she was reported missing.
+Her father Thomas, a convict transported to Tasmania for 7 years for stealing wheat, was granted a conditional pardon in 1842.
+His daughter Margaret was born at Foxlow.
+In 1858 Thomas advertised a £5 (ten dollars) reward in the Goulburn Herald for information on Margaret, "dead or alive'.
+Margaret's body was found three months later.
+The 11-year-old shepherdess had died in the bush from exposure.